Tatte Bakery & Café: History

 Tatte opened its first Washington, D.C. bakery in August 2020, located in the West End neighborhood, subsequently expanding into U Street/Cardozo and Dupont Circle, then into D.C. suburbs Bethesda, Maryland and Arlington, Virginia.

+In 2025, Tatte announced the opening of many locations across the New York Tri-State area.
+Locations in New York and New Jersey opened in late 2025 and early 2026, and a location in Connecticut is slated to open at the end of 2026.

 Food

 Tatte's chickpea and fava plate.

+Tatte offers a variety of pastries, as well as breakfast dishes, sandwiches, salads, soups, and their signature Shakshuka.

 Name

 Or's daughter inspired the business' name.
 Although Tatte means "daddy" in Yiddish, young Hebrew speakers often say "tatte" in place of the Hebrew word for grandmother, "savta."
 While Or was working on her farmer's market stand logo, her young daughter said "tatte" out loud when looking at a photo of her grandmother, which led Or to name her farmer's market stand "Tatte."

 Current locations

 Tatte location in Dupont Circle, Washington, D.C.